Payment 1 Loans - San Antonio - W. Commerce logo

 Payment 1 Financial has operated its W. Commerce location in San Antonio, Texas since October 2021, providing loan services to residents across a multi-state footprint including Texas, Oklahoma, New Mexico, and Missouri.
 The company operates from 4114 W Commerce St Ste 102 in San Antonio with accessible hours (Mon-Fri 9am-6pm, Sat 9am-1pm) and direct phone support at (210) 433-8271.

-Key caveat: As a non-bank lender offering secured and unsecured loans without explicit rate disclosure on the website, actual APRs and total costs are not transparent upfront.
+Key caveat: As a non-bank lender offering secured and unsecured loans without explicit rate disclosure on the website, actual APRs and total costs are not listed upfront.
 Title loans carry inherent risk of vehicle loss if repayment lapses.
 Personal loans appear to target consumers with fair-to-good credit rather than those with severe credit impairment, and the requirement for five references and recent bank statements indicates moderate underwriting standards.

 Services & Features